clarissardoo/roman-planets-table/README.md

 # RV Planet Angular Separation Generator

-This tool computes sky projected angular separations for RV detected exoplanets using posterior samples from RadVel.
-It converts orbital posteriors into physical on sky separations at user selected epochs and writes results to a CSV file.
+This tool computes sky projected angular separations, orbital radii, true anomaly and phase angles for RV detected exoplanets using posterior samples from RadVel.
+It converts orbital posteriors into these quantities for user selected epochs and writes results to a CSV file.

 ## Features
 - Samples posteriors from RadVel fits stored in `orbit_fits/<planet>/`